Stomach cancer

 What are the symptoms of stomach cancer?

-Many of the symptoms developed by patients with gastric cancer often overlap with other causes of benign etiology.
+Many of the symptoms that patients with gastric cancer, or stomach cancer, develop often overlap with other causes of benign aetiology.

 Do you have any of these symptoms?